awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootrdp.md

    1. \(Online check\) If the **Action = CheckAll**, then:

-      aws:runPowerShellScript \- Executes the PowerShell script to get the Windows Firewall profiles status\.
+      aws:runPowerShellScript \- Runs the PowerShell script to get the Windows Firewall profiles status\.

       aws:executeAutomation \- Calls AWSSupport\-ManageWindowsService to get the RDP service status\.